Friday, June 30, 2006

 Harvard Exit

-In this enchanting musical farce Dolly Levi, matchmaker, played by Barbara Streisand, aids a pair of young couples in their romantic pursuits while attending to her own ambition of landing the successful (and cantankerous) hay and feed merchant Horace Vandergelder played by Walter Matthau.
-Producer and writer, Ernest Lehman, actually improved the script from the book of the original stage version, filling out the characters and tying up loose ends.
+In this enchanting musical farce Dolly Levi, matchmaker, played by Barbra Streisand, aids a pair of young couples in their romantic pursuits while attending to her own ambition of landing the successful (and cantankerous) hay and feed merchant Horace Vandergelder played by Walter Matthau.
+Producer and writer Ernest Lehman actually improved the script from the book of the original stage version, filling out the characters and tying up loose ends.

-The supporting cast includes Michael Cawford and Tommy Tune who both went onto greater things.
-Also in the cast and a stand alone reason to see the film is Louis Armstrong's brief role.
+The supporting cast includes Michael Crawford and Tommy Tune, who both went onto greater things.
+Also in the cast, and a standalone reason to see the film, is Louis Armstrong's brief role.
 His guest appearance is worth the price of admission.

 Friday, June 9, 2006